Giorgione and Titian’s Sleeping Venus is a masterpiece of the Venetian Renaissance school of painting. It explores sensual nudity through a...

 Rooftops in the Snow depicts a freezing winter’s morning in the heart of Paris.
 The viewer is from a high vantage point assuredly from an upper window in a multi-storey building.
 The viewer overlooks the buildings clustered nearby forming the surrounding neighborhood.
 A thick layer of white paint covers the horizontal surfaces of the buildings implying a thick layer of snow.
 It clings to the slanted roofs, window ledges, and chimney pipes.
 The famous Lutetian limestone or Paris stone is barely visible.
 The snow masks some of the city’s Parisian identity making it less iconic and more ordinary.
 Rooftops in the Snow could be depicting any French city, not just Paris.

 Rooftops in the Snow possesses probably one of the gloomiest skies in the school of Impressionism.
-A thin hazy grey paint implies an overcast sky heavy with clouds and snowfall.
-The sky’s grey pigments are used sympathetically throughout the buildings’ grey façades.
+A thin hazy gray paint implies an overcast sky heavy with clouds and snowfall.
+The sky’s gray pigments are used sympathetically throughout the buildings’ gray façades.
 The foreground building has windows that match similar shades seen in background buildings’ walls, and seen in the sky itself.
-There is a repetition of similar greys throughout Rooftops in the Snow that gives the painting a sense of harmony and balance.
+There is a repetition of similar grays throughout Rooftops in the Snow that gives the painting a sense of harmony and balance.
 No part of Rooftops in the Snow feels unbalanced or overpowering.
-Everything is unified by color and those colors are grey and white.
+Everything is unified by color and those colors are gray and white.

 Rooftops in the Snow is a wonderful depiction of a modern Paris dealing with an ancient experience.
 The Paris we know today was created during the Second Empire by Baron Haussmann from 1853 to 1870.
 Baron Haussmann was the Prefect of the Seine for Emperor Napoleon III and dramatically destroyed and rebuilt huge sections of Paris.
 Overcrowded and unhealthy neighborhoods were demolished to allow the urban centers of Paris to be built more spacious and more hygienic.
 Rooftops in the Snow depicts this Haussmann Paris that we still know today.
 Painted in 1878, Rooftops in the Snow shows the mansard roofs, and gabled windows so typical of Haussmann’s design.
 Caillebotte’s painting captures a timeless experience – snow – with modern architecture.
 New buildings mix with old weather.
 This is a Caillebotte masterpiece.
 This is a Parisian landscape.